bluegreen-labs/weahtr/README.md

   model = "tesseract",
   f = remove_lines # included function to blend column and row lines )
 ```

-The ability to store the homography files allows you to pre-calculate all table
+The ability to store the homography file allows you to pre-calculate all table
 template matching / image registration up front, so this step does not need to
 be repeated when running the table through different OCR/HTR transcription
 models.
 This should allow you to iterate quickly over various ML models once the
 image registration is completed and saved to file.
 Finally, after every run
-it is adviced to screen the logs and visual output for quality control
+it is advised to screen the logs and visual output for quality control

 ## Training models